 The outside of this vegetable generally has a smooth profile, except for the spears.
 Asparagus spears are scaly.

 Bear in mind that the manner of cooking or serving these greatly affects the taste and overall texture of the asparagus.

 Thinner or skinnier pieces are crunchier, however, these are also easier to overcook.
 Meanwhile, medium and bigger-sized options are less crunchy and much meatier and fibrous.

 Some benefits of eating this kind of vegetable are the following:

-- Improve Digestion – Because of fiber-rich content, asparagus can help improve digestive health and even aid in weight loss.
+- Improve Digestion – Because of its fiber-rich content, asparagus can help improve digestive health and even aid in weight loss.

 - Lower Blood Pressure – Despite being known to alter the smell of our pee, this vegetable is known to lower blood pressure thanks to its high asparagine content.
 This allows the body to release salt, fluid, and other similar substances.

 - Steam asparagus and serve with baked salmon

 - Bake or roast asparagus in the oven with olive oil, salt, and pepper and serve with a juicy steak